ejoerns/rauc/docs/reference.rst

 except `install`), the squashfs is checked before accessing it by RAUC itself without using the kernel's device mapper target, as they are often used by normal users on their development hosts.
-It this case, the same mechanism for ensuring exclusive access as with plain bundles is used.
+In this case, the same mechanism for ensuring exclusive access as with plain bundles is used.

 .. _sec_ref_format_crypt: